 Reporting tools support detailed analysis and the creation of executive summaries.
 Large programs benefit from structured dashboards.
 However, custom reporting can require setup.

-Archer Rating
+Archer Pros

 Archer is frequently praised for its risk and compliance functionality, particularly for enterprise-wide GRC programs.

-Several users cite ease of use as a challenge, reflected in its 6.8/10 Ease of Use rating on G2.
 Some reviewers also point out limitations in its user interface design, particularly compared to newer platforms.

 Why Automated Risk Assessment Tools Are Essential